tatevvvv/mm-q/README.md

 #### Step 3: Quantum Feedback Function U(f)

 The feedback function compares the guess with the secret and updates the feedback register.
-We'll use controlled operations to do this.
+I willl use controlled operations to do this.

 Circuit: